 Rwanda is a leader in environmental sustainability, and one need look no further than how they treat single-use plastic for evidence of this fact.
 They banned – yes, completely banned – plastic bags in 2008.
-Not only can they not be used or sold anywhere within the country, but visitors should anticipate that their bags may be searched upon entry, and any plastic bags confiscated.
-This may seem extreme, but it has worked – the ubiquitous plastic waste is nowhere to be found and Rwanda is widely considered to be the cleanest country in Africa.
+Not only can they not be used or sold anywhere within the country, but visitors should anticipate that their luggage may be searched upon entry, and any plastic bags confiscated.
+This may seem extreme, but it has worked – overall plastic use has declined, plastic waste piles are rare and Rwanda is widely considered to be the cleanest country in Africa.

 Many of Rwanda’s environmental issues, such as deforestation, soil exhaustion and soil erosion, stem from its high level of population density.
-This also means that the region is vulnerable to food insecurity – as visitors we should keep this in mind and try to not waste food.
+This also means that the region is vulnerable to food insecurity – as visitors we should keep this in mind and take care to not waste food.

 In the realm of sustainable tourism, Rwanda is also a standout within Africa.
 One particularly successful project is called the Red Rocks Initiative for Sustainable Development.
 It was founded by Greg Bakunzi, who also owns the very successful tour company Amahoro Tours.
 Spending money on services offered by locally-owned companies such as this one, is one of the best ways we as visitors can help the local communities.

-Obviously, tracking gorillas is a physically challenging activity, especially if you’re tracking one of the troops located higher up in the mountains.
+Obviously, tracking mountain gorillas is a physically challenging activity, especially if you’re tracking one of the troops located at higher elevation.
 But beyond that there is still plenty of opportunity to get one’s heart pumping during a visit to Rwanda.
 First off, tracking other primates such as golden monkeys (which is also available in Volcanoes National Park) is another, more budget-friendly way to both enjoy viewing primates in their own habitat and take in the high mountain scenery.

-In addition, activities such as hiking, mountain biking and kayaking (particularly on Lake Kivu) are gaining in popularity, and leading to greater tourism development in areas of the country which were otherwise overlooked.
-Trekking in the national parks is almost without exception available only with a guide, which is generally a good idea, anyway, since guides know both the terrain and how /where to spot interesting wildlife.
+In addition, activities such as hiking, mountain biking and kayaking (particularly on Lake Kivu) are gaining in popularity, and leading to greater tourism development in areas of the country which were previously overlooked.
+Trekking in the national parks is almost without exception available only with a guide, which is generally a good idea, anyway, since guides know both the terrain and how/where to spot interesting wildlife.